-On July 6, Earth is at its furthest point from the sun.
+The earth reaches its furthest point to the Sun on July 4, 2019.
 This point is called “Aphelion” and is, on average, about five million kilometres further than when the earth is at its closest point (“Perihelion”) in early January.

 As described in our March edition, the reason that our summers are hot in spite of the distance to the sun has everything to do with the tilt of the earth and not its distance.

 |Midday||1:29 pm||1:32 pm||1:32 pm|

 |Sunset||9:20 pm||9:13 pm||8:57 pm|

 The moon has long captivated observers of all ages.
 July’s lunar phases of the moon occur as follows:

 Did you know this year is the 50th anniversary of the Apollo Moon Landing?

 Jupiter is well-placed throughout July and is spectacular at any magnification.
 Even low power binoculars are more than powerful enough to show its four largest “Galilean” moons.
 Click here to learn more about Jupiter.

 Saturn rises around twilight and, on July 9, is due south at 1:00 am.

 Saturn is one of the original wandering stars known from ancient times.
 Of all the ancient planets, Saturn moved the slowest (it takes 30 years to orbit the sun once) and was associated with majesty and grandeur.